praveek/launch.en/help/extension-reference/adobe-extensions/adobe-privacy-extension.md

 seo-description: Adobe Privacy Extension for Adobe Experience Platform Launch
 ---

-# Adobe Privacy Extension
+# Adobe Privacy extension

- The Adobe Privacy extension provides functionality for collecting and removing user IDs assigned to end users by Adobe solutions.
+ The [!DNL Adobe Privacy] extension provides functionality for collecting and removing user IDs assigned to end users by Adobe solutions.

-## Configure Solutions During Installation
+## Configure solutions during installation

-When you install the Adobe Privacy extension from the Extension Catalog, you are prompted to select the solutions you want to update.
+When you install the [!DNL Adobe Privacy] extension from the Extension Catalog, you are prompted to select the solutions you want to update.
 Currently you can update the following solutions:

-* Analytics (AA)
+* [!DNL Analytics (AA)]
-* Audience Manager (AAM)
+* [!DNL Audience Manager (AAM)]
-* Target
+* [!DNL Target]
-* Visitor Service
+* [!DNL Visitor Service]
-* AdCloud
+* [!DNL AdCloud]

 1. Select one or more solutions, then click **[!UICONTROL Update]**.
 1. When you have selected and configured your solutions, click **[!UICONTROL Save]**.
-The Adobe Privacy Extension is added to your installed extensions list.
+The [!DNL Adobe Privacy Extension] is added to your installed extensions list.

  The options for each solution are described below.